MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/deploy-configure.md

 ### Add users and assign roles

-As the Azure Templates Admin, you need to add the other users and assign them one of the following roles based on what tasks they need to accomplish with the templates:
+As the Azure Templates Admin, you can use the Admin page to manage security, privacy settings, and other administrative processes.
+Before other people can use the templates, you need to add them as users and assign them one of the following roles based on what tasks they need to accomplish with the templates:

 * **Azure Templates Admin**
   * Can add other users and assign roles for the templates.